Automate management with the SQL Server IaaS Agent extension

 Deploying a SQL Server VM Azure Marketplace image through the Azure portal automatically registers the SQL Server VM with the extension.
 However, if you choose to self-install SQL Server on an Azure virtual machine, or provision an Azure virtual machine from a custom VHD, then you must register your SQL Server VM with the SQL IaaS extension to unlock feature benefits.

 Registering the extension in lightweight mode will copy the binaries but not install the agent to the VM.
 The agent is installed to the VM when the extension is upgraded to full management mode.

 There are three ways to register with the extension:

 - Automatically for all current and future VMs in a subscription

 Named instance support

-The SQL Server IaaS Agent extension works with a named instance of SQL Server if is the only SQL Server instance available on the virtual machine.
-The extension fails to install on VMs that have multiple SQL Server instances if there is no default instance on the VM.
+The SQL Server IaaS Agent extension works with a named instance of SQL Server if it is the only SQL Server instance available on the virtual machine.
+The extension fails to install on VMs that have multiple named SQL Server instances if there is no default instance on the VM.

 To use a named instance of SQL Server, deploy an Azure virtual machine, install a single named SQL Server instance to it, and then register it with the SQL IaaS Extension.

 Alternatively, to use a named instance with an Azure Marketplace SQL Server image, follow these steps:

 - Deploy a SQL Server VM from Azure Marketplace.